Benton Dene Primary School Vision Statement

 Individual Liberty :

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
 Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and are becoming increasingly more involved in child–led learning, e.g. through our ‘Learning Challenge Curriculum’ and planning and delivering child led assemblies and extra curricular activities.
+Through debate and discussion children begin to understand that their right to personal freedom should not restrict the freedoms of others.

-Part of our school ethos and behaviour policy are based around core Christian values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at Benton Dene Primary School.
+Part of our school ethos and behaviour policy is based around core values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at Benton Dene Primary School.
 Assemblies are based on ‘ SEAL/SuccessThemes and Values for Life’ and are central to how we expect everyone to go about their life at our school.
 Children and adults alike, including visitors, are challenged if they are disrespectful in any way.
 Values are highly visible around the school and can be seen in posters, certificates and as part of our agreed codes.

 Tolerance of Those of Different Faiths and Beliefs: